kamal033411/BUS4005-Aged-Care-Prompt-Library/Prompt-3-Birthday-Celebration.md

 Version 2 added the main event details and a clearer tone.

 The final version added aged-care context, privacy controls, structured information requirements, and instructions for missing information.
+## Test 1 – Version 1 Output

+We are pleased to invite you to celebrate Margaret Lee’s birthday with us.
+Date: 20 August 2026
+Time: 3:00 pm
+Location: Main Lounge
+Activity: Afternoon tea and music
+Please arrive a few minutes early.
+We look forward to celebrating this special occasion together.
+## Issues Identified in Version 1

+- The prompt was very general and did not define the desired tone or structure.
+- It did not clearly state which celebration details must be included.
+- It did not include privacy controls or guidance about unnecessary resident information.
+- It did not explain what should happen if event information is incomplete.